roman-milk/roman-milk.github.io/jessicas-change-management.md

  I felt more than vulnerable when she finally took the spray gun and sprayed my body.
 She repeated the procedure three times, and each time, my skin took on a darker shade.
 Stepping out of the booth, I checked myself in the mirror.
 D-Rod had picked a color level that didn't look too orange or too fake.
 Instead, my skin gleamed in a nice bronze tan that looked really tasty.

  Turning around, however, I gasped loudly.
 The moment, I saw the pale bow stamp on my lower back, I had to struggle to keep my composure.
 It was larger than expected and prominently visible.
 The knot was directly above the top of my ass crack almost reaching from hip to hip and the ribbon spread down to cover the upper half of my ass cheeks.
 As my white, halter top was really short, it got exposed with every move.
-Report_Story #3